-Residents ages 16 and 17 can only receive the Pfizer vaccine and therefore can only be served at San Bernardino County Public Health sites and State OptumServe sites.
+Residents age 12 and over can only receive the Pfizer vaccine and therefore can only be served at San Bernardino County Public Health sites and State OptumServe sites.
 They will also need to be accompanied by a parent or legal guardian to receive the Pfizer vaccine (the only one thus far approved for people under 18).
 The Moderna and the Johnson & Johnson vaccines are available only to those who are 18 years and older.